AU, UA, Troy moving to online-only classes due to COVID-19

-Several Alabama universities announced Thursday they will move to remote classes beginning as soon as Monday due to concerns of the coronavirus (COVID-19), and the state's largest university said its students will move to online-only classes when they return from next week's spring break.
+Several Alabama universities announced Thursday they will move to remote classes beginning as soon as Monday due to concerns over the coronavirus, and the state’s largest university said its students will move to online-only classes when they return from next week’s spring break.

 Auburn’s remote instruction will continue through April 10, while Alabama, Troy and Samford will hold remote classes at least through April 6.